 The housing market in Austin has been very strong over the last year.
-Austin’s average home listing price jumped to nearly $600,000, up 30% year over year.
+Austin’s average home listing price jumped to nearly $639,000, up nearly 22% year over year.
 This was the highest in the nation, beating out many locations in California and Florida.

 With these higher home prices, comes the increased need for higher Jumbo loan amounts.
 But what exactly is considered a “Jumbo” mortgage?
 This is basically any loan amount that exceeds the standard conforming loan limit, these are referred to as “jumbo” loans and have their own unique standards lenders must follow.